wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 An asset the business needs to provide a service.
 Each resource has an event [schedule](#schedule) that tracks when it's booked.
-Customers can book a service only if at least 1 resource of each required [type](#resource-type) is available.
+Customers can book a service only if at least 1 resource of each required [resource type](#resource-type) is available.

 ## Resource type